cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 <hr/>
 You should now be on the release branch.

-Before you merge to master, build an executable JAR file so you can run your application and perform a few last-minute tests.
+Before you merge to main, build an executable JAR file so you can run your application and perform a few last-minute tests.
 <pre>
 mvn clean install tomcat7:exec-war-only
 </pre>